 Drug information provided by: Micromedex

-Your doctor should check your progress at regular visits to make sure this medicine is working properly and to decide if you should continue to take it.
+Your doctor should check your or your child's progress at regular visits to make sure this medicine is working properly and to decide if you should continue to take it.
 Blood tests may be needed to check for unwanted effects.

-You should not use this medicine if you have used a drug for depression called an MAO inhibitor (MAOI), such as Eldepryl®, Marplan®, Nardil®, or Parnate®, in the past 14 days.
+You or your child should not use this medicine if you have used a drug for depression called an MAO inhibitor (MAOI), such as Eldepryl®, Marplan®, Nardil®, or Parnate®, in the past 14 days.

 Methylphenidate may cause dizziness, drowsiness, or changes in vision.
 Do not drive a car, ride a bicycle, operate machinery, or do other things that might be dangerous until you know how this medicine affects you.

 Methylphenidate may cause serious heart or blood vessel problems.
 This may be more likely in patients who have a family history of heart disease.
-Check with your doctor right away if you have chest pain, shortness of breath, or fainting while using this medicine.
+Check with your doctor right away if you or your child has chest pain, shortness of breath, or fainting while using this medicine.

 Tell your doctor right away if you or your family notice any unusual changes in behavior, such as an increase in aggression, hostility, agitation, irritability, or suicidal thinking or behaviors.
 Also tell your doctor if you have hallucinations or any unusual thoughts, especially if they are new or getting worse quickly.